thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 ### Results:

-Ablation Study: Individual RAG Performance: Present a table showing the performance of each of the 3 individual pipelines on your dataset.
-This is essential to show that different RAGs excel at different question types, justifying your hybrid approach.
+Ablation Study: Individual RAG Performance: Present a table showing the performance of each of the 3 individual pipelines on the dataset.
+This is essential to show that different RAGs excel at different question types, justifying the hybrid approach.

 Main Result: MultiRAG Performance: Present the key results table comparing MultiRAG against the three baselines.
-This table should be the centerpiece of your evaluation.
+This table should be the centerpiece of the evaluation.
 Use bold to highlight the winning scores.

-Dataset Quality Analysis: If you benchmarked your dataset generation process itself, present those results here.
+Dataset Quality Analysis: If I benchmarked the dataset generation process itself, present those results here.

 ### Discussion and Error Analysis: